jsalt2019-diadet/jsalt2019-diadet/egs/sitw_noisy/v1/README.md

  - hyp_utils: link to hyperion utils directory
  - steps_be: scripts for the steps of the PLDA back-end
  - steps_fe: scripts for some front-end tasks like kaldi VAD
- - steps_kaldi_diar: scripts for diarization using kaldi tools.
  - steps_kaldi_xvec: scripts to train and compute x-vectors using kaldi tools